Batman Incorporated: Volume 1 (2010–2011)

 Batman then travels to Argentina in an attempt to recruit El Gaucho into Batman Incorporated.
 Gaucho refuses, wanting to be his own man.
 Gaucho informs Batman of a case involving three missing children and a link to a mysterious manipulative figure called Doctor Dedalus.
 On the trail of the three children Batman and El Gaucho are led into a death trap by El Sombrero and Scorpiana in which they must fight to the death to save the missing children.

 Batman and El Gaucho escape the trap but both learn of Gaucho's link to Kathy Kane, the original Batwoman.
 Batwoman was hired by the 'unrepentant Nazi war criminal' and former superspy Doctor Dedalus to learn Batman's secret identity.
 Kane fell in love with Bruce Wayne after becoming Batwoman and left him.
 The new Batwoman Kate Kane learns of Dedalus's location in the Falkland Islands where he was imprisoned by a team of British heroes claiming to have made a 'ring around the world' in the form of an unknown master plan.

-Batman, Batwoman and El Gaucho converge on Dedalus's location and meet a British superspy known as The Hood (having been sent in secret to infiltrate Batman Inc) where they discover Dedalus had discovered an unknown fifth element known as Ouroboros and had set a 'meta bomb' to destroy the island.
+Batman, Batwoman, and El Gaucho converge on Dedalus's location and meet a British superspy known as The Hood (having been sent in secret to infiltrate Batman, Inc.) where they discover Dedalus had discovered an unknown fifth element known as Ouroboros and had set a 'meta bomb' to destroy the island.
 Batman uses the batplane to blow up the bomb and then deduces that Dedalus is suffering from Alzheimer's disease and has escaped the island to finish his master plan using the supervillain group known as Leviathan.
 Batwing is then seen working with Batman to track Leviathan's activities in Africa.

 The Leviathan Strikes

 The Leviathan Strikes one-shot's story was split between two chapters, with the first focusing on Stephanie Brown's infiltration of an all-girls school that doubles as a training ground for the Leviathan organization.
 Due to The New 52, this would be Stephanie's final appearance as Batgirl.
-The second half focused on Bruce, Dick, Tim and Damian going up against a Leviathan operative named Doctor Dedalus.
+The second half focused on Bruce, Dick, Tim Drake, and Damian going up against a Leviathan operative named Doctor Dedalus.
 In the closing moments of the story, it is revealed that the mastermind behind Leviathan's operation is none other than Talia al Ghul, Damian's mother and daughter of Ra's al Ghul.